thismusicisfalse/DAOCPU/README.md

 _DAOCPU_ is a composition that was informed by and developed in parallel to _Ensembl: An Ethereum-Based Platform for Decentralised Organising of Artistic Production_. _Ensembl_ was initiated by Samson Young, Dr. Massimiliano Mollona, and MetaObjects (Andrew Crowe and Ashley Lee Wong) in 2020 (https://www.goethe.de/ins/gb/en/ver.cfm?fuseaction=events.detail&event_id=22087803).

 At present, _DAOCPU_ is consisted of (1) a generative electronic composition written in CHUCK (https://chuck.cs.princeton.edu/); (2) a text visualization and analysis program written in Processing (https://processing.org/), which, is a standalone program but also has a "latent" relationship with the generative composition and may be played together; (3) drawings, which are inspired by the interactions that led to the development of _Ensembl_ (a sort of off-chain record of version history).
 Future components of _DAOCPU_ will include: musical instrument design, libretto, and costume.
 There are two categories of components: "generative" components, and "other" components.
-Some components are in place, others are under development.

 _DAOCPU_ wants to encourage redistribution.
 The components within _DAOCPU_ may be listened to / viewed on their own.
 They may also be implemented as basis for recompositions and reperformance.
 While recomposition is always already possible, _DAOCPU_ tries to encourage it by including more technical documentation. _DAOCPU_ pays tribute to and contributes towards _Ensembl_, but is independent from it.
 It was inspired by, but also comments on, the evolving dynamics within _Ensembl_.